 Heritage Day in South Africa and What it Means

 What’s in a name?
-Heritage Day in South Africa, or Braai Day as it has colloquially become known, is an opportunity for everyone to celebrate their particular heritage and culture in a meaningful way.
+Heritage Day in South Africa is an opportunity for everyone to celebrate their particular heritage and culture in a meaningful way.

 What is Heritage Day in South Africa?

 Heritage Day, once known as ‘Shaka Day’, is celebrated annually in South Africa on September 24th.
 Shaka Day was originally named in honour of the legendary Zulu king, Shaka Zulu, who convinced multiple Zulu clans to stand together, united against the Boers and the British.

 This day of commemoration was in danger of being lost after 1995, as it had not yet been included in the Public Holidays Bill.
 It was subsequently included in the Bill in 1996 but with a name change – Heritage Day.
 This was to be an all-inclusive day on which to celebrate the heritage of all South Africans – for all of the diverse cultures to come together, unified, to celebrate their particular unique heritage and contribution to South Africa.

 An initiative was started by the media in 2005 to rebrand the day ‘National Braai Day’.
 Archbishop Emeritus Desmond Tutu became the national spokesperson for National Braai Day in 2007 and the name was changed to ‘Braai4Heritage’ – still unofficially ‘Braai Day’.
 There’s even a National Braai Day anthem.

 Archbishop Emeritus Tutu thought that the idea of using the braai to unite people was a very good one, as it is common for people from various cultures in South Africa to gather together around a fire to celebrate.